Early San Francisco History

 1880s Chinese Immigration Banned

-1882 The 1882 Chinese Exclusion Act bans immigration of Chinese laborers to the United States and prohibits Chinese from becoming naturalized citizens.
+1882 The 1882 Chinese Exclusion Act bans immigration of Chinese laborers to the United States for ten years and prohibits Chinese from becoming naturalized citizens.
+Later the 1924 Immigration Act banned all Asians until it was ended by the 1952 Immigration and Nationality Act.

 1870 Italian fishermen provided 90% of all fish consumed in San Francisco.
 Fishing in San Francisco reached its peak in 1800s when more fish were sold there than at all other West Coast ports combined.
 But, as early as 1900 the fishing business started to precipitously decline due to pollution and river damming.